foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 [spoken]
 she leans her head against your chest
 her perfumed hair tickles your nose
+she tilts her head back to meet your eyes
 this time you'll make it last

 # Isaac